jhertz/NASB/DI.md

 Still with me?
 Great!
 Now that we've figured out the DI mode, we can actually calculate the DI.

 I'm not sure the best way to visualize this, so instead I'm just going to annotate the code.
 Here's a big ugly blob of C#.
-Luckily for you, I've cleaned it up a bit and commented it:
+Luckily for you, I've cleaned it up a bit and commented it!

+Again, the value returned is the angle that we'll end up rotating by.

 ```C#
 		case AtkProp.DIType.Horizontal: